realskyrin/dev-assist-command/README.md

 ## Command Wrapper

-To more conveniently run functions directly after starting the terminal, you can create a cmd-wrapper.sh, define the script references and calling methods in it, and initialize it in .zprofile:
+To more conveniently run functions directly after starting the terminal, you can create a `cmd-wrapper.sh`, define the script references and calling methods in it, and initialize it in `.zprofile`:

-Create cmd-wrapper.sh and add the following content
+Create `cmd-wrapper.sh` and add the following content
 ```bash
 #!/bin/bash